FENECON Industrial XL Operating Instructions

 Crane

-Crane with chain sling
+Crane with chain slings

 (minimum length of chain sling 6.5 m)